gabm/Satty/README.md

   -f, --filename <FILENAME>
           Path to input image or '-' to read from stdin --fullscreen
-          Start Satty in fullscreen mode
+          Start Satty in fullscreen mode possible values (0.20.1): all, current, none default behaviour is none. --fullscreen without parameter is equivalent to --fullscreen=current
+      --resize <MODE>
+          Resize to coordinates or use smart mode (0.20.1) possible values: none (default), size=WxH, smart --floating-hack
-  -o, --output-filename <OUTPUT_FILENAME>
+          Try to enforce floating.
+(0.20.1) This may or may not work, depending on compositor -o, --output-filename <OUTPUT_FILENAME>
           Filename to use for saving action or '-' to print to stdout.
 Omit to disable saving to file.
 Might contain format specifiers: <https://docs.rs/chrono/latest/chrono/format/strftime/index.html>
       --early-exit